esheldon/nsim/config/README.md

     - with weights
         0.021 +/- 0.0027

+- run-dg06mcalt03
+    - fit exp
+    - s/n=50
+    - back to trying unsheared, just to see difference with 02 0.029 +/- 0.0027

 - problems with dev
+    * would isample be more stable?
+    * fit with N gauss, render scene and deconvolve, reconvolve to measure synthetic response?
+    * easy version: exp fitting exp, residual should be noise. render full model no pixelization, deconv and reconv. and add residual back to both, do fits
+    - is using mean of +/- a problem? no

     * my previous sims indicated need exact same noise for this to work well
         - try whitening